 Our Pine Product

-The pine product we use to build your fencing is freshly treated and not kiln dried.
+The pine product we use to build your pressure treated fence is freshly treated and not kiln dried.
 Because of the level of freshness of the product, the wood is still considered wet when your fence is built.
 Your fence will also appear to be green in color.
 It is not caused by mold or mildew.
 The green tint is caused by the pressure treatment process and will fade with time.

 In our area, it is wise for you to wait four to six months before staining, sealing, or painting your new fence.
 If you apply anything to it too soon, the wood will not absorb the product and you will have to do it again very soon.
 It will be a waste of your time and money to try staining pressure treated pine while the wood is still wet.
 Not only can it be a waste, but it can be detrimental to your fence’s integrity.
 Putting sealers over wet wood can trap moisture inside and cause your fence to rot from the inside.
 We want your return business, but not that quickly!
 Please do what is best for your fence and wait to treat.